US researchers on front line of battle against Chinese theft

 Senior FBI officials told AP they're not encouraging schools to monitor researchers by nationality but instead to take steps to protect research.
 They consider the briefings vital since they say universities haven't historically been as attentive to security as they should be.

-"When we go to the universities, what we're trying to do is highlight the risk to them without discouraging them from welcoming the researchers and students from a country like China," said John Demers, the Justice Department's top national security official.
+"When we go to the universities, what we're trying to do is highlight the risk to them without discouraging them from welcoming the researchers and students from a country like China," said Assistant Attorney General John Demers, the Justice Department's top national security official.

 "Existentially, we look at China as our greatest threat from an intelligence perspective, and they succeeded significantly in the last decade from stealing our best and brightest technology," said top U.S. counterintelligence official William Evanina.